palantirnet/drupal-rector-sandbox/README.md

 ## Running Drupal Rector

-Run `composer install`
+Run `ddev . composer install`

-You can view the Rector report by running `vendor/bin/rector process web/modules/custom/my-module --dry-run`
+You can view the Rector report by running
+`ddev . vendor/bin/rector process web/modules/custom/my-module --dry-run`

-Rector can update your code by running `vendor/bin/rector process web/modules/custom/my-module`
+Rector can update your code by running
+`ddev . vendor/bin/rector process web/modules/custom/my-module`

 ### Running Drupal Rector against a test module

 Drupal Rector comes with a test module that you can use to confirm rules are working.
-`vendor/bin/rector process web/modules/custom/rector_examples --dry-run`
+`ddev . vendor/bin/rector process web/modules/custom/rector_examples --dry-run`

 ## Developing with Drupal Rector

-1. Run `composer install` or `composer update` (it will execute a script `develop-rector.sh` that prepares a development environment under `drupal-project/` directory.
+1. Run `ddev . composer install` or `ddev . composer update` (it will execute a script `develop-rector.sh` that prepares a development environment under `drupal-project/` directory.
 1. [Fork drupal-rector project](https://github.com/palantirnet/drupal-rector/fork)
 1. Add your forked repo inside `drupal-project/` directory